rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  > It also fixes modern art?!

+Bitcoin was designed to fix the problem of fiat money, the problem of the state and money, the social and economic problems that have burdened human civilization throughout history.
 The implications of fiat money run deep into our society, beyond the ever-increasing price of meat and potatoes --